Updated: Jul 10

 The city of Stykkishólmur was given an award in 2011 for a Destination of Excellence.
 The water here in this city is rich in salt and minerals that make it very beneficial for people suffering from arthritis or rheumatoid ailments, respiratory disorders, and also skin problems such as psoriasis and eczema.

 It is beautiful here by the sea.
-They have the Norska Húsið, which is the regional museum built in 1832 and was the first wood-frame home that had two storeys in Iceland.
+They have the Norska Húsið, which is the regional museum built in 1832 and was the first wood-frame home that had two stories in Iceland.
 They say that the town of Stykkishólmur is a museum in itself because of the collection of historical houses.
 They also have the Eldfjallasafn (Volcano Museum) and the Vatnafafn (Water Museum).

 We are staying at the summer-house of our friends, Halldór and Anna.
 He is the President of the Icelandic National League in Iceland and has been so helpful and kind to me during this International Visits Program tour.